crystalfontz/CFAF1024600Bx-070xx_EVE_Arduino_Demo/README.md

 `LOGO_DEMO` - Toggled to 1 will display the Crystalfontz Logo from flash\
 `BOUNCE_DEMO` - Toggled to 1 will show a ball bouncing around the screen\
 `MARBLE_DEMO` - Toggled to 1 will look in the uSD card and pull "BLUEMARB.RAW" and demonstrate the earth rotating and bouncing around in screen in place of the ball\
-`TOUCH_DEMO` - Toggled to 1 will enable the touch screen (only compatible on touch versions of the display)
+`TOUCH_DEMO` - Toggled to 1 will enable the touch screen (only compatible on touch versions of the display)\
+`VIDEO_DEMO` - Toggled to 1 will enable the video demo.
+Video files "Ice_400.avi" must have been previsously loaded into flash.

 ## Connection Details